Omar Nazif , BASc, PEng, MD, FRCSC

-BASc Mechanical Engineering – University of British Columbia 1993
+BASc (Mech Eng), University of British Columbia Professional Engineer, APEGBC

-Dr. Omar Nazif is a graduate of the UBC Urology Residency Program in 2006.
-He practices adult and general pediatric Urology in Surrey, BC.
+Dr. Omar Nazif is a graduate of the UBC Urology Residency Program.
+He practices urology in Surrey, BC.
 He is fellowship trained in laparoscopy and endourology and specializes in minimally invasive surgery of the kidney, adrenal, and prostate.
 He also specializes in the endourologic management of stone disease.